paypayue/paypay-soap/README.md

     )
 );
 ```
-Specify the payment options your customer may use to pay.
+(Optional) Specify the payment options your customer may use to pay.
+Otherwise we will use the options configured on your PayPay account.

 ```php
 $requestReference->withPaymentOptions(